Nursing homes that have lower rankings by federal agencies have been much more likely to have resident deaths related to Covid-19.

 These are important questions that could make the difference between care for your loved one, and neglect, or even worse, abuse.

-If you or a loved one has suffered injuries as a result of nursing home abuse or neglect, talk to an Atlanta nursing home abuse lawyer at the Katz Law Firm about filing a claim for damages.
+If you or a loved one has suffered injuries as a result of nursing home abuse or neglect, talk to an Atlanta nursing home abuse lawyer at the Katz Personal Injury Lawyers about filing a claim for damages.
 Your loved one may be eligible for damages that include medical expenses and pain and suffering.
 Talk to an attorney at our firm, and discuss your legal options.